DavidBM/useful-javascript/README.md

 <a name="use-names-instead-of-magic-values"></a>
 ### Use names instead of magic values
 We will read more code than we will ever write.
-It's important that the code we do write is readable and searchable.
-By *not* naming variables that end up being meaningful for understanding our program, we hurt our readers.
+It's important the code we write to be readable and searchable.
+By *not* giving meaningful names to the variables for understanding our program, we hurt our readers (and you are the first reader).
 Make your names searchable.

 **Bad:**
 ```javascript